-The students are required to present research draft to the advisor and students join the discussion which will be useful for all the students.
+The students are required to present research draft of chapter 1 in the thesis to the advisor and students join the discussion which will be useful for all the students.
 The class discussions and individual meetings will be arranged alternately.